Skip to main content

 • How it helps: Your home is taxed on 55% of fair market value instead of 100%.

-• How to apply: Ask the county assessor whether the exemption is already on your home and whether a declaration is needed after a move, title change, or trust transfer.
+• How to apply: Ask the county assessor whether the exemption is already on your home.
+Also ask whether a declaration is needed after a move, title change, trust transfer, or change in use.

 • What to gather: ID, proof you live there, deed or settlement papers, and trust documents if the home is held in trust.

 • What it is: A state-funded, county-administered property tax break for older or widowed low-income homeowners.
-The Tax Commission and county pages often call it circuit breaker relief.
+Many county pages call it circuit breaker relief.

-• How to apply: File the TC-90CY Low Income Abatement and Homeowner’s Tax Credit Application with your county by September 1 unless your county’s current materials say otherwise.
+• How to apply: File the homeowner application with your county by September 1 unless your county says another deadline applies.

 • What to gather: Full federal return and schedules for each adult household member who files, SSA-1099 forms, 1099-R forms, other 1099s, proof of residency, and a death certificate if applying as an unmarried surviving spouse.